shivamkumarpanda/OpenPCDet_for_V2V4Real/README.md

     ```
     python train.py --cfg_file cfgs/custom_models/second_v2v4real.yaml --batch_size 1
     ```
 We have also carried out training on PV-RCNN model.
-It can be done by substituting `second_v2v4real.yaml` by `pv_rcnn_v2v4real.yaml`
+It can be done by substituting `second_v2v4real.yaml` by `pv_rcnn_v2v4real.yaml`.
+The trained checkpoints can be found [here](https://drive.google.com/drive/folders/12MyIx59kfbRQIQT_gO4Dti1Twd0sYeUL?usp=sharing)

 ## 3. Inference
 Use the provided `demo.py` script to visualize the inference results.
 Place the LiDAR files for inference in the `inference_data` directory: